xkbcommon/libxkbcommon/doc/quick-guide.md

 ~~~

 Now that we have the keymap, we are ready to handle the keyboard devices.
-For each device, we create an xkb_state, which remembers things like which
+For each device, we create an `xkb_state`, which remembers things like which
 keyboard modifiers and LEDs are active:

 ~~~{.c}